nickyiliwang0000/h/css/css-layouts.md

 This is what is known as the _box model_.
 A developer (or the content) defines an element's size and the padding and border are **added** to that size.
 This can be confusing, especially when we're using floats with these widths.

-Download and open up <a href="https://hychalknotes.s3.amazonaws.com/box-model-playground.html" download>box-model-playground.html</a> in your text editor and browser.
+Download and open up [box-model-playground.html](https://hychalknotes.s3.amazonaws.com/box-model-playground.html) in your text editor and browser.
 Play around with the padding, border and margin of each box and see how it can affect their total dimensions.

 ## Border-box